-Additionally, from time to time, we invest in expansion into adjacent markets, including the acquisition of Magillem and our entry into the IP deployment solutions market.
-Although we believe these solutions are complementary to our IP interconnect solutions, we have less experience and a more limited operating history in offering software that, among other things, manages register configurations of IP blocks, assembles multiple IP blocks into SoC platforms and links design parameters and metadata to documentation, and our efforts in this area may not be successful.
+Additionally, from time to time, we invest in expansion into adjacent markets, including the acquisition of Magillem and Semifore, and our growth into the IP interconnect and SIA solutions market.
+Although we believe these solutions are complementary to our IP interconnect solutions, we have less experience and a more limited operating history in offering software that, among other things, manages register configurations of IP blocks, assembles multiple IP blocks into SoC platforms and links design parameters and metadata to documentation, and our ongoing efforts in this area may not be successful.
 Our success in these product areas depend on a variety of factors, including the following:

-- Our ability to continue to attract new customers in industries in which we have less experience. - Our successful development of sales and marketing strategies that meet customer requirements. - Our ability to accurately predict, prepare for, and promptly respond to technological developments in existing and new fields. - Our ability to compete with new and existing competitors, many of which may have more financial resources, industry experience, brand recognition, relevant IP rights, and/or more established customer relationships than we currently do, and they could include free and open-source solutions that provide similar IP deployment solutions. - Our ability to continually balance our investment in adjacent markets with investment in our existing products and services. - Our ability to attract and retain employees with expertise in new or emerging fields affecting our business.
+- Our ability to continue to attract new customers in industries in which we have less experience. - Our successful development of sales and marketing strategies that meet customer requirements. - Our ability to accurately predict, prepare for, and promptly respond to technological developments in existing and new fields. - Our ability to compete with new and existing competitors, many of which may have more financial resources, industry experience, brand recognition, relevant intellectual property rights, and/or more established customer relationships than we currently do, and they could include free and open-source solutions that provide similar SIA solutions. - Our ability to continually balance our investment in adjacent markets with investment in our existing products and services. - Our ability to attract and retain employees with expertise in new or emerging fields affecting our business.

-Difficulties in any of our new product development efforts or our efforts to enter adjacent markets, including delays or disruptions due to factors outside of our control such as any adverse impact resulting from market and inflationary pressures, export and trade controls, and the COVID-19 pandemic, could harm our business.
+Difficulties in any of our new product development efforts or our efforts to enter adjacent markets, including delays or disruptions due to factors outside of our control such as any adverse impact resulting from changing macroeconomic and geopolitical environments, market and inflationary pressures, export and trade controls, and COVID-19 or other pandemic, could harm our business.